Deadpool205/node-sinovatecoin/README.md

 You'll need a running instance of a [Sincoind](https://github.com/SINOVATEblockchain/SIN-core.git) to connect with.

-Then, install the node-astracoin NPM package.
+Then, install the node-sinovate NPM package.

 `npm install node-sinovate`